nervoy/GettingAndCleaningData/README.md

 2) create a destination folder where you want the generated data sets to be created.

-3) source the script file run_analysis.R from this repo and run a function called "generateDataSets" with the source directory and the destination directory as parameters.
+3) source the script file run_analysis.R from this repo and run a function called "generateDataSets" with the source directory (where you unzipped the files and directories from the archive) and the destination directory as parameters.
 For example, generateDataSets("./Data Science Course/PA4","./Data Science Course/Assignment4").

 4) Find your data sets in the destination folder.